zerotier/docs/docs/getting-started/getting-started.md

 They don't all need to be networks that you've created.
 You can join other people's networks.

 ### Check out the Whitepaper
-For more info on the cryptogrophy and protocol, see the: [Manual](/zerotier/manual)
+For more info on the cryptography and protocol, see the: [Manual](/zerotier/manual)